Laboratory-of-Microbial-Genomics-NUCSER/Streptococcus_agalactiae_Genomics_Pipeline/Genome_Wide_Association_Study_GWAS/GWAS_Interactive_Manhattan_Plotting/README.md

 # Genome-Wide Association Study (GWAS)
-This folder contains the data and scripts used to process and visualize Genome-Wide Association Study (GWAS) results generated for Streptococcus agalactiae ST-7 Ia isolates in this study.
-The analyses include SNPs, indels, and k-mers identified from whole-genome sequencing data.
+This folder contains the data and scripts used to visualize the Genome-Wide Association Study (GWAS) results generated for *Streptococcus agalactiae* ST-7 Ia isolates in this study.

 ## SNPs and indels
-### Extract SNPs

 ### Visualize interactive Manhattan plot
 #### Dependencies